 The normal default mode of operation should be a two-channel operating mode, where the AIS simultaneously receives on both channels A and B in parallel.

-[The DSC process may use the receiving resources on a time-share basis as described in § 4.6.
-Outside the DSC receiving periods t]he two TDMA receiving processes should work independently and simultaneously on channels A and B.
+[T]he two TDMA receiving processes should work independently and simultaneously on channels A and B.

 For periodic repeated messages, the transmissions should alternate between channels A and B. The alternating process should be independent for Messages 18 and 24.